Trump vows he’d take impeachment fight to Supreme Court

 DEM LEADERS REJECT IMMEDIATE IMPEACHMENT PROCEEDINGS

-A source told Fox News that the decision was made on a call involving more than 170 Democrat members, including House Intelligence Committee Chairman Adam Schiff, D-Calif., and House Oversight Committee Chairman Elijah Cummings, D-Md.
+A source told Fox News that the decision was made on a call involving more than 170 Democratic members, including House Intelligence Committee Chairman Adam Schiff, D-Calif., and House Oversight Committee Chairman Elijah Cummings, D-Md.

 “We have to save our democracy,” Pelosi said, according to sources.
 “This isn’t about Democrats or Republicans.
 It’s about saving our democracy.
 If it is what we need to do to honor our responsibility to the Constitution—if that’s the place the facts take us, that’s the place we have to go.”